huberts90/restful-api/SYSTEM_SCALING.md

 2. Application scaling in Kubernetes
 - use HorizontalPodAutoscaler in Kubernetes and metrics like CPU utilization or custom metrics (requests/sec) exposed e.g. by Prometheus to scale it automatically.
 - use the load balancer in front of the application to distribute the traffic between pods
-4. Use context with timeouts to
+4. Use context with timeouts.
-4. Use cache mechanism:
+4. Use cache mechanism, e.g. Redis
-- Redis
 5. Run load testing locally.